 Real or imagined, a “black box” may be a valuable watchdog on the road

 The broader use of EDRs has sparked questions of reliability and security that have yet to be explored.
 And while law enforcement agencies and insurance companies have found recorded information helpful in handling personal injury claims, controversy is likely to remain when it comes to widespread use of the technology.

 In the meantime, perhaps an increased awareness of EDRs on the road can be used to improve public safety on a wider scale.
 After all, if your car can “rat on you,” doesn’t it make sense to carefully follow posted speed limits, obey traffic laws and practice safer driving habits across the board?

 Remember: as conscientious San Diego drivers, it is our job to help keep the roads safe and report car accidents if they occur.
-If you are the victim of a car accident and believe that EDR data from your car might impact your case, contact Pines Salomon Injury Lawyers for a free legal consultation and explanation of the claims process.
+If you are the victim of a car accident and believe that EDR data from your car might impact your case, contact Pines Salomon Injury Lawyers, APC. for a free legal consultation and explanation of the claims process.
 As an experienced San Diego personal injury attorney, Michael Pines and his team can help you navigate the complex process of collecting damages after an injury accident.
 Call us today at 1-858-551-2090.